-Parents are responsible for completing the family volunteer hour commitment of 30 approved hours per year.
-As noted in the Volunteer and Visitor Policy, single family households need to contribute 15 hours of volunteer time.
-There will be multiple opportunities throughout the year to get involved.
+Parents are strongly encouraged to complete 30 approved hours per year.
+As noted in the Volunteer and Visitor opportunities throughout the year to get involved.
 Siblings are not allowed to be with the parent/guardian during the volunteer time.
 These tasks can include such things as:

+Policy, single family households are encouraged to contribute 15 hours of volunteer time.
+There will be multiple
-• Planning and organizing various events and activities including field days, art shows, science fairs, and musical programs.

-• Assisting students with Accelerated Reader testing.

-• Helping with classroom projects throughout the year, including many at-home projects that must be returned to school in the designated time frame.

-• Assisting the school's Facilities Manager with various building maintenance related projects such as snow shoveling, painting, and more.

-• Supporting the library/media room and assisting the school's Library/Media Specialist.

-• Work with any of the school's committees or the parent-teacher organization.

-• Provide for and support after school programs.
+- Planning and organizing various events and activities including field days, art shows, science fairs, and musical programs. - Assisting students with Accelerated Reader testing. - Helping with classroom projects throughout the year, including many at-home projects that must be returned to school in the designated time frame. - Assisting the school's Facilities Manager with various building maintenance related projects such as snow shoveling, painting, and more. - Supporting the library/media room and assisting the school's Library/Media Specialist. - Work with any of the school's committees or the parent-teacher organization. - Provide for and support after school programs.

-Please review the Volunteer page or contact volunteer@bfacademy.org for more information.
+Please review the Volunteer page or contact via email for more information.